Leandro Greco: Coaching career

 After retirement, Greco stayed on at Südtirol as an assistant coach.
-On 9 August 2022, he was appointed as caretaker following the departure of Lamberto Zauli as head coach.
+On 9 August 2022, he was appointed caretaker following the departure of Lamberto Zauli as head coach.

-After being in charge of Südtirol for the first three games of the Serie B season, all ended in defeat, on 29 August 2022 Greco was ultimately relieved from his first team duties and replaced by Pierpaolo Bisoli.
+After being in charge of Südtirol for the first three games of the Serie B season, all ended in defeat; on 29 August 2022 Greco was ultimately relieved from his first team duties and replaced by Pierpaolo Bisoli.

+On 9 June 2023, he signed a two-year contract to become head coach of Olbia.
+He was dismissed on 22 January 2024, leaving Olbia in the relegation zone.

+On 9 August 2024, Greco was unveiled as the new Under-19 coach of Frosinone.
+On 22 October 2024, following the dismissal of Vincenzo Vivarini after a negative start of the season with the team bottom of the league, Greco was promoted to head coach.

+On 17 February 2025, Greco was relieved of his duties.